 Team LeBron tops Team Giannis in All-Star Game

-Kawhi Leonard earned the Kobe Bryant MVP Award after recording 30 points to lead Team LeBron, while Giannis Antetokounmpo (Milwaukee Bucks) had 25 in a losing effort.
-Neither team used a sub in the final quarter.
+"We wouldn't be All-Stars if we weren't competitors," LeBron James said.
+"We all compete at the highest level.
+Guys definitely had that sense of pride."
+Team Giannis coach Nick Nurse stuck with a lineup that included point guard Kyle Lowry in favor of Atlanta's Trae Young, who had 10 assists in 15 minutes and might have helped penetrate what became a lockdown defense late in the game.

+"Even first pass to start the offense was being denied," Nurse said citing the elevated game intensity the closer teams got to 157.
+The untimed fourth quarter was a race to a target final score -- determined by adding 24 points to the score of the team leading after three quarters -- as part of a tribute to Bryant.
+Team Giannis led 133-124 after three quarters, thus setting the target score at 157.

-With the winner being the first team to 157, LeBron James (Los Angeles Lakers) gave Team LeBron a 156-153 lead.
+James gave Team LeBron a 156-153 lead.
 But on the ensuing Team LeBron possession, Chris Paul (Oklahoma City Thunder) opted for a 3 and missed.
 At the other end, Team Giannis closed the gap to 156-155 on two Joel Embiid (Philadelphia 76ers) free throws.
 James was denied an earlier basket that would have made the score 156-153 after a review showed Antetokounmpo cleanly blocked James' layup initially called goaltending.

 James Harden (Houston Rockets) made up for a missed set of free throws by making two and putting Team LeBron up 154-152.
 Team LeBron mounted a comeback in the fiery final quarter that included Team Giannis' Kyle Lowry taking two charges and an official challenge -- overturning a foul call to a jump ball and change of possession -- with the game tied at 152.

-Trae Young (Atlanta Hawks) connected on a cross court lob with Rudy Gilbert (Utah Jazz), tying the quarter 41-all with 2.2 seconds left.
+Young connected on a cross court lob with Rudy Gilbert (Utah Jazz), tying the quarter 41-all with 2.2 seconds left.
 Westbrook missed a shot at the buzzer.
 Team Giannis led 92-83 at halftime, with Young splashing a half-court shot at the buzzer.

 Antetokounmpo lit up the second quarter and brought hustle at both ends -- not exactly an All-Star Game staple -- putting up 14 points and five boards in the period.
 Team Giannis won the second quarter 51-30.
 Leonard had 12 points on 4-of-4 3-point shooting when the first subs were made 6 minutes, eight seconds into the game.
 He had 25 points in the first half -- seven 3s -- to lead all scorers.
 Team LeBron dominated the first quarter, 53-41, thanks to 9-of-18 shooting from 3-point range.